-The first level of the General Studies CORE uses the theme of self-discovery to integrate the course's critical-thinking and skillbuilding goals.
+The first level of the General Studies Core uses the theme of self-discovery to integrate the course's critical-thinking and skillbuilding goals.
 Students will be asked to wrestle with questions of identity, frame of reference, and life goals.
 They will also be introduced to the academic disciplines they will encounter through readings, discussions, and activities that pertain to the development of a self concept.
 They will begin working on the skills they will need to develop in their college careers as a means to the larger goal of developing a sense of personhood and identity.
 Emphasis will be placed on developing analytical skills in written and oral form, in both informal and formal formats.
 Prerequisite: none.

-GEN 310 CORE II: Exploring Vocation
+GEN 310 Core II: Exploring Vocation

 This course examines some of the diverse ways people have explored the question, "What should I do with my life?" in dialogue with their interests, values, goals, abilities, world view and social norms.
 Students are also invited to engage in their own vocational discernment utilizing critical reflection in conversation with the various resources and perspectives encountered in the course.
-Prerequisites: CORE I, junior standing, and GEN 112 Persuasive Writing.
+Prerequisites: Core I, sophomore standing or above, and GEN 112 Persuasive Writing.

-GEN 311 CORE II: Ideas of Human Nature
+GEN 311 Core II: Ideas of Human Nature

 No question is more human than this: "What does it mean to be human?"
 And few questions have received a wider variety of conflicting and competing answers.
-This course looks at the topic of human nature through the lenses of various traditions and academic disciplines - including philosophy, sociology, the arts, evolutionary biology, economics, computer science, and psychology.
+This course looks at the topic of human nature through the lenses of various traditions and academic disciplines-including philosophy, sociology, the arts, evolutionary biology, economics, computer science, and psychology.
 Students are required to test these theories against contemporary issues, as well as their own knowledge and experience.
 In the process, they learn to question and to support claims about the central facts of the human condition.
-Prerequisites: CORE I, junior standing, and GEN 112 Persuasive Writing.
+Prerequisites: Core I, sophomore standing or above, and GEN 112 Persuasive Writing.

-GEN 312 CORE II: Gender Studies: Biology, Culture, and Performance
+GEN 312 Core II: Gender Studies: Biology, Culture, and Performance

 One of the central questions of the human condition is explored in this course: how does biological sex influence the performance and perception of gender and sexual identity?
 Students will analyze the biological and sociological debates about gender that have persisted throughout history and across cultures through a combination of class discussion, historical study, formal presentations, and written work.
 Texts are as diverse as the topic, covering formal gender theory, sociological research, biological and evolutionary arguments, personal narrative, art, literature, and film.
-Prerequisites: CORE I, junior standing, and GEN 112 Persuasive Writing.
+Prerequisites: Core I, sophomore standing or above, and GEN 112 Persuasive Writing.

-GEN 345 CORE II: Visions of the Afterlife
+GEN 345 Core II: Visions of the Afterlife

 This course will explore some of the diverse ways people have responded to the mystery of what becomes of human beings after they die.
 Focused attention will be given to various conceptions of life after death in different traditions and cultures.
 Drawing from a variety of fields such as anthropology, history, psychology, religion and science, the course will also examine explanations for the pervasiveness of the belief in life after death and different perspectives on the possibility of life after death.
 Students will be invited to consider how these various perspectives inform their own understanding of what, if anything, comes after their life here on earth.
-Prerequisites: CORE I, junior standing, and GEN 112 Persuasive Writing.
+Prerequisites: Core I, sophomore standing or above, and GEN 112 Persuasive Writing.

-GEN 355 CORE II: Science, Non-Science, and Pseudoscience
+GEN 355 Core II: Science, Non-Science, and Pseudoscience